Stable link to this page: https://doi.org/10.7299/X75B02M5

 - VertNet For more information, read the VertNet Guide to Issue Tracking.

-To learn about GitHub Notifications and how to manage your GitHub experience in general, we suggest you read Managing your notifications
+To learn about Github Notifications and how to manage your Github experience in general, we suggest you read Configuring notifications

 Watching vs Participating